Isle of Anglesey County Council: Electoral review

 A review of electoral arrangements on Anglesey by the Local Government Boundary Commission for Wales began in 2010.
 This was scrapped and recommenced in 2011 following a new instruction by the Welsh Government.

-Under The Isle of Anglesey (Electoral Arrangements) Order 2012, there are 30 councillors to be elected (a reduction from the previous 40) from 11 multi-member wards.
-The current electoral wards (numbers of councillors in parentheses) are:
+Under The Isle of Anglesey (Electoral Arrangements) Order 2012, there were 30 councillors to be elected (a reduction from the previous 40) from 11 multi-member wards.
+The electoral wards (numbers of councillors in parentheses) were: